szabolcsdombi/zengl/docs/index.rst

 ZenGL
 -----

-ZenGL is a minimalist Python module providing exactly **one** way to render scenes with OpenGL.
+ZenGL is a low level graphics library.
+Works on all platforms including the browser.

 .. code::